 This probiotic doesn’t contain any bacteria that produce histamine, a substance linked to inflammation, according to Nour Zibdeh, RDN, an integrative and functional dietitian in Washington, DC.
 “Histamine intolerance is more common in women because of estrogen.
 The higher your estrogen level, the more histamine your body will produce.
 Symptoms of histamine intolerance include headaches, itchy and red skin, anxiety, congestion, post-nasal drip, stomach pain, diarrhea, and period cramps.
 If these symptoms are worse at ovulation or right before your period, I suspect histamine intolerance and recommend a probiotic that will help break histamine down.”
 Dr. Zibdeh recommends this brand.
 “It’s a mix of strains that are either neutral or may help metabolize excess histamine,” she explains.

-“This supplement contains the probiotic L. fermentum, which has been shown in a small handful of studies to reduce symptoms of mastitis,” says Lauren Manaker, RDN, a dietitian in Charleston, SC.
-“One study suggests that the use of this probiotic is more effective than antibiotic therapy!”
+“This supplement contains the probiotic L. fermentum, which has been shown in a small handful of studies to reduce symptoms of mastitis,” says Lauren Manaker, RDN, a dietitian in Charleston, South Carolina.
+“One study suggests that the use of this probiotic is more effective than antibiotic therapy.”
 That explains why it’s one of the best probiotics for women suffering from mastitis—inflammation or infection caused by a blocked milk duct.

 Probiotics can help protect against common gynecological conditions such as bacterial vaginosis, candidiasis, and urinary tract infections, says Jennifer McDaniel, RDN, a dietitian in St. Louis.
 “Bacteria can pass through our digestive system into the vagina, so we have the opportunity to consume probiotics that can benefit our vaginal health.
 L. rhamnosus GR-1 and L. reuteri RC-14 are evidenced-based probiotic strains for women’s urogenital health.
 Not only do they disrupt the infection of a range of unhealthy bacteria and yeast in the vagina, they offer benefits to the vagina and reduce the risk of problems such as bladder infections.”
 Fem Dophilus, made by Jarrow Formulas, has the critical strains and the company adheres to the highest production standards, she says.